 “I never strive for perfect.
 I always strive for finished,” says instructor Mary Smallegan who has completed over a thousand quilts.
 Learn the products that make machine quilting easier.
 Find out about thread, needles, tension, basting, and batting.
 Then try your hand at free-motion quilting as you practice on a prepurchased sampler or one you have made from the downloadable materials included with the class.
 Get comfortable with meandering and making loops and swirls.
 Mary explains how to successfully quilt large quilts so you can move beyond quilting only smaller pieces.
 Throughout the class, Mary gives helpful suggestions and urges you to practice along with her and gain the confidence you need to complete beautiful quilts on your home machine.
+For your convenience, this class can be purchased for online viewing or purchased on DVD.

 - Muslin or solid colors